votingworks/arlo-cvr-encryption/README.md

 - It's useful to also bring up the AWS EC2 dashboard in a separate tab, so you can double check that you're not accidentally keeping all these nodes running after your computation is complete.

+If you want to learn more about the engineering effort it took to get arlo-e2e running at scale, you may enjoy this [YouTube talk](https://www.youtube.com/watch?v=m7r33EuN6Zw) with many of the details.